Our online banking system is designed to protect your information and privacy. Here are some of the security measures we have in place.

 Information exchanged between your computer and our web server is secured through encryption.
 Encryption converts the information into a form that is unreadable as it travels along the internet.
 You must have a browser that supports strong encryption to access the system (in technical terms, the browser must support 128-bit encryption).

-Our online banking system allows you to choose a secret picture.
+Our online banking system allows you to choose a security picture.
 For all subsequent logins from that point, our website will identify itself to you once you enter your username by showing you this picture.
 The picture confirms that you have reached our website and not a fraudulent website attempting to deceive you into divulging your personal information.

 You are then required to enter your login credentials in order to gain access to the online banking system.